quaderno/quaderno-woocommerce/readme.txt

 * Fix: Default location is not used in the cart

 = 1.21.11 – August 11, 2020 =
-* New: Support WordPress 5.5
+* New: Support for WordPress 5.5
-* New: Support WooCommerce 4.3
+* New: Support for WooCommerce 4.3

 = 1.21.10 – July 15, 2020 =
 * New: Re-validate the customer's tax id if the completed order doesn't have the custom file "is_vat_exempted"